 A few week ago, I only had six or eight pounds…I were in Asda just getting a couple of bits for the weekend, for when [daughter] come, and I spoke to her on the phone and she said ‘dad, oh will you get me some cheese?’
 But cheese is like, it can be like £2 a block and that, so I pinched it because I thought she wanted it but I couldn’t afford to buy it.
 (James, W1)

 Following people longitudinally, as welfare reforms took effect, it was possible to track the struggle to get by over time, and to observe how a continued effort to manage on a very low-income sometimes had a negative effect on individuals’ mental health and capacity to cope with a day-to-day life of poverty.
-Chloe, a single parent who was migrated onto JSA and then sanctioned, reflected on how an ongoing experience of poverty and welfare reform was affecting her:
+Chloe, a single parent who was migrated onto JSA and then sanctioned, reflected on the impact of herongoing experience of poverty and welfare reformr:

 We’re paupers, we’re so poor.
 It’s like we’re living in – you know where you see all these adverts – please feed our children – feed my bloody children… Me Dad asked me if I were on drugs the other day, and I said, “No.” He said I’m looking right withdrawn in face.
 I said, “Dad, I am stressed, you have to have money to get drugs, Dad.”
 So at the end of the day, no, it’s stress, can’t cope (W3).